Catullus 7

 Catullus 7 is a poem by Roman poet Gaius Valerius Catullus (c.
 84–c.
 54 BCE) addressed to his mistress Lesbia.
 Similarly to Catullus 5, the poem revels in counting kisses, with a touch of stellar voyeurism.

 The meter of this poem is hendecasyllabic, a common form in Catullus' poetry.

+Poetic themes and effects

+Catullus 7 is considered to follow Catullus 5 "both literally and thematically," and collectively the two poems (sometimes alongside Catullus 48) may be referred to as the basia (kiss) poems.
+However, although the themes of passion and kissing are repeated, the mood differs.
+Where Catullus 5 is "eager," using simple, urgent language, Catullus 7 is full of "learned details" and "highly elaborate language."